Updated: Aug 7

 Due to the above, the NES was relegated to fourth place in Europe, where it was outsold by both the Amstrad CPC 464 and Commodore C64.
 In the UK it was in fifth place due to also being outsold by the ZX Spectrum line.

 If you ‘do the math(s)’ this means there must have been another player in the market which also out-competed the NES.
 This was a console, and it was created by a company that would become Nintendo’s nemesis - SEGA.
 That console was the SEGA Master System, which will be the topic of a future episode.
 But before that, there is one last member of the Nintendo Famicom family we need to pay a visit - the Famicom Disk System.
 See you all there.

 Did you own an NES back in the day, or knew someone who did?
 If you were in the UK or Europe how aware were you of the NES, Nintendo, Mario, etc?
 If you were in a region beside the US, Japan, the UK, or Europe, how popular was the NES with the people you knew?
-Feel free to share your answers - or anything else you would like to share - keeping it clean of course - in the comments section below.
+Feel free to share your answers - or anything else you would like to share in the comments section below.